MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaorecordset-class.md

  A pointer to a [COleVariant](../../mfc/reference/colevariant-class.md) whose value corresponds to the first field in the index.
 Required.

  *pKey2*
  A pointer to a `COleVariant` whose value corresponds to the second field in the index, if any.
-Defaults to **NULL**.
+Defaults to NULL.

  *pKey3*
  A pointer to a `COleVariant` whose value corresponds to the third field in the index, if any.
-Defaults to **NULL**.
+Defaults to NULL.

  *pKeyArray*
  A pointer to an array of variants.
 The array size corresponds to the number of fields in the index.